43.7% iPhone users intend to upgrade to iPhone 13: Report

-San Francisco, Aug 10 (IANS) As Apple is preparing to launch new iPhones, a new survey has revealed that nearly 44 per cent of current iPhone users intend to upgrade to an iPhone 13 model.
+San Francisco: As Apple is preparing to launch new iPhones, a new survey has revealed that nearly 44 per cent of current iPhone users intend to upgrade to an iPhone 13 model.

 According to a new survey by SellCell, 43.7 per cent of iPhone users said they plan to switch to iPhone 13, up 2.7 per cent compared to iPhone 12 purchase intent from a survey last year.
 Whereas 56.3 per cent revealed they are not interested in the upcoming iPhone range.